spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/15-create-manage-maas-clusters.md

 <br />

 <WarningBox>
-A force delete can result in Palette-provisioned resources to be missed in the removal process.
+A force delete can result in Palette-provisioned resources being missed during the removal process.
 Verify there are no remaining resources.
 Failure to remove provisioned resources can result in unexpected costs.
 </WarningBox>

 # Next Steps